 PREFACE

 The expectations investing process represents a fundamental shift from the way professional money managers and individual investors select stocks today.
-This book presents both the compelling benefits for expectations investing and provides the tools investors need to implement it for all publicly traded stocks—old and new economy, value and growth, as well as start-ups.
+This book presents the compelling benefits of expectations investing as well as the tools investors need to implement it for all publicly traded stocks—old and new economy, value and growth, as well as start-ups.

 Stock prices are the clearest and most reliable signal of the market’s expectations about a company’s future performance.
 The key to successful investing is to estimate the level of expected performance embedded in the current stock price and then assess the likelihood of a revision in expectations.
 Investors that properly read market expectations and anticipate revisions increase their odds of achieving superior investment results.
 The expectations investing process allows you to identify the right expectations and effectively anticipate revisions in a company’s prospects.

-This book t brings the power of expectations investing to portfolio managers, security analysts, investment advisors, individual investors, and business students.
-We expect expectations investing to generate substantial interest in the corporate as well as the investment community.
+This book brings the power of expectations investing to portfolio managers, security analysts, investment advisors, individual investors, and business students.
+We expect expectations investing to generate substantial interest in the corporate community as well.
 After all, both investors and managers accept stock price as the “scorecard” for corporate performance.
-Companies that announce a goal of outperforming the Standard & Poor’s 500 Index or an index of their peers can use expectations investing to establish the reasonableness of the target before going public with it.
+Companies seeking to outperform the Standard & Poor’s 500 Index or an index of their peers can use expectations investing to establish the reasonableness of the goal.

 Overview of the Book

 The first four chapters (Part I) introduce all the tools you need to implement expectations investing.
 Chapter 1 makes the case for expectations investing and explains why traditional analysis, with its focus on short-term earnings and price-earnings ratios, chases the wrong expectations.
-In Chapter 2 we show that stock market expectations are based on a company’s long-term cash flows and demonstrate how to estimate shareholder value using this model.
-In Chapter 3 we introduce the expectations infrastructure, a powerful new tool that helps investors understand the underlying sources of expectations revisions.
-Chapter 4 provides competitive strategy frameworks that improve your odds of correctly anticipating expectations shifts.
+Chapter 2 shows that stock market expectations are based on a company’s long-term cash flows and demonstrates how to use this model to estimate shareholder value.
+Chapter 3 introduces the expectations infrastructure, a powerful new tool to help investors understand the underlying sources of expectations revisions.
+Chapter 4 provides competitive strategy frameworks that you can apply to improve your odds of correctly anticipating expectations shifts.

 Chapters 5 through 9 (Part II) address implementation issues.
 Chapters 5, 6, and 7 are the core of the book, the three-step expectations investing process.
-Chapter 5 outlines the first step, estimating the market’s cash-flow expectations that justify a company’s stock price.
-This step allows investors to harness the power of the discounted cash flow model without bearing the burden of having to make speculative long-term forecasts.
-Chapter 6 employs the tools from the first four chapters to identify potential expectations opportunities—that is, meaningful revisions from current expectations.
+Chapter 5 outlines the first step, estimating the market expectations that justify a company’s stock price.
+This step allows investors to harness the power of the discounted cash flow model without bearing the burden of making speculative long-term forecasts.
+Chapter 6 integrates the tools from the first four chapters to identify potential expectations opportunities—that is, meaningful revisions from current expectations.
 Chapter 7, the final step of the process, establishes well-defined standards for buy, sell, and hold decisions.
 The three-step expectations investing process is all you need to conduct analysis for most companies.
-Certain start-up companies and established companies undergoing dramatic change and uncertainty require additional analysis because the cash flows from existing businesses do not come close to justifying the stock price.
+Certain start-up companies and established companies undergoing dramatic change and uncertainty require additional analysis because the cash flows from existing businesses alone do not justify the stock price.
 Chapter 8 employs the real options approach to estimate the potential value of uncertain future opportunities for these companies.
 Chapter 9 classifies companies into three business categories—physical, service, and knowledge.
-While each category has distinct characteristics, we show that the fundamental economic principles that expectations investing embraces are applicable to all companies across the economic landscape.
+While each category has distinct characteristics, we show expectations investing is applicable to all companies across the economic landscape.